Fujifilm X-E2S vs Sony NEX-5R

-Both the X-E2S and the NEX-5R have been discontinued, but can regularly be found used on eBay.
+Both the X-E2S and the NEX-5R have been discontinued, but can regularly be found used on ebay.
 The NEX-5R was replaced by the Sony NEX-5T, while the X-E2S was followed by the Fujifilm X-E3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-E2S Manual (free pdf) or the online Sony NEX-5R Manual.
+Further information on the features and operation of the X-E2S and NEX-5R can be found, respectively, in the Fujifilm X-E2S Manual (free pdf) or the online Sony NEX-5R Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-E2S or the Sony NEX-5R – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm X-E2S:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.